FlexMeasures/flexmeasures/Installation.md

 `flexmeasures new-user --username <your-username> --email <your-email-address> --roles=admin`

-(this will ask you to set a password for the user)
+* This will ask you to set a password for the user.

-Giving the first user the `admin` role is probably what you want.
+* Giving the first user the `admin` role is probably what you want.

 ### Add structure